milanglacier/yarepl.nvim/README.md

 ## fzf-lua

-This module provides integration with `fzf-lua`.
+This module provides a fuzzy finder interface to preview active REPLs with `fzf-lua`.

 ## telescope

-This module provides integration with `telescope`.
+This module provides a fuzzy finder interface to preview active REPLs with `telescope`.

+## Snacks.picker

+This module provides a fuzzy finder interface to preview active REPLs with `Snacks.picker`.

 # Set up project-level REPLs